glureau/k2pb/README.md

 (WIP)

-Using KSP to generate protobuf from @Serializable kotlin classes.
+Using KSP to generate protobuf from @ProtoMessage kotlin classes.

 ### Comparison with KotlinX Serialization ProtoBufSchemaGenerator